-Name Short cut Description Connect Land Ctrl+L This command will establish a connection between the configuration tool and the panel, enabling most of the other commands in this menu.
+Name Short cut Description Connect Ctrl+L This command will establish a connection between the configuration tool and the panel, enabling most of the other commands in this menu.
 Remember to disconnect when you are finished, as a trouble will be indicated on the fire alarm panel as long as the laptop is connected.
 Send Job Ctrl+S Sends the job to the panel.
-Get Job T Ctrl+G Get the job from the panel and store it on the configuration tool's database.
+Get Job Ctrl+G Get the job from the panel and store it on the configuration tool's database.
 The job becomes the current job, shown in the user interface.
 Panel Information Displays detailed information about the panel to which the configuration tool is connected.
 Security Key Info Displays a dialog with the security key information such as serial number, expiry date, number of uses, etc. Event Log Displays a list of events from the panel.
+Upgrade Firmware Opens a wizard which guides the user through the firmware upgrade process.